 She’s difficult to describe: Softly spoken and gracious, yet extremely passionate and fiery when she needs to be.
 Nazy grew up in Pankisi and worked as a lawyer in Tbilisi before returning to her home village, Jokolo, to start her own business – Pankisi’s first homestay.

-It was Nazy who had the idea to set up the Pankisi Valley Tourism and Development Association, the body that now drives business and investment in the gorge.
+It was Nazy who had the idea to set up the Pankisi Valley Tourism and Development Association, the body that now drives business and investment in the valley.
 It was Nazy who started ‘The Kists of Pankisi Valley’, a photo-documentary and travelling exhibition that offers people an opportunity to tell their own story in their own words.

 And it’s Nazy who has helped half a dozen other households in Pankisi set up their own guesthouses.
-By and large, it’s the women of Pankisi Gorge who are the ones working to make tourism here a success.
+By and large, it’s the women of Pankisi Valley who are the ones working to make tourism here a success.